 Report type (Defaults to JSON).
 Out-of-the-box types: HTML, HTML-Static, JSON, JUnit-XML.
 HINT: You can list all types, executing rally plugin list -plugin-base VerificationReporter command.

--to < dest > (ref)
+type: str

+default: none

+• -to <dest> [ref]

 Report destination.
-Can be a path to a file (in case of HTML, JSON types) to save the report to or a connection string.
-It depends on report type.
+Can be a path to a file (in case of HTML, JSON, etc. types) to save the report to or a connection string.
+It depends on the report type.